tingyuzeng/hungry-panda/README.md

 1. Run the backend via `flask --app backend/app run --reload`.
 2. Go to a Yelp website in Chrome and click on the extension icon.

+# Implementation Details

+See Documentation.pdf or code comments.

 # Course Project